jmsulca/nestjs-dojo/dojo.md

 ```

 ## Tasks
-- Implement a route get all pending todos
-- Implement pagination for the findAll method
-- Implement the rest of methods
+- Solve failing tests
-- Create a CRUD for Users
+- Create a simple CRUD for Users
 - Implement Guard for routes

 # Some links